Hammer-Finance/hammer-contracts/README.md

 ### Fair Rate

+Since Balancer will distribute week 1's mining reward on week 2's Wednesday, it's possible that a user can join the vaults just before the harvest and gain the previous week’s reward without contributing anything.

-Fair Rate is charged when you withdraw from the vault.
-The reason we need the Fair Rate is to prevent the "Earn for Nothing" Problem.
-The charged rate will stay in the vault and re-invest into the strategy.
-See [the document](https://docs.hammer.finance/balancer-yield-aggregator/introduce-fair-rate) for more details.
+To prevent this arbitrage and also encourage long-term users, we introduce a "Fair Rate" which is about 1 week’s APY (1.5% at the beginning) and it is charged when users withdraw from the vault. **The charged rate will stay in the vault and re-invest into the strategy.** We believe this Fair Rate can help us prevent arbitrage and reward our long-term users.

 # Yearn Protocol